CodingBobby/codingbobby.github.io/projects/chaotic-shapes.md

   <img src="/assets/images/phase-space/phase-003a.png" loading="lazy" alt="Phase-Space" style="width: 60%"/>
 </a></p>

 ## Fractals

+Self-similar objects are called fractals.
+They offer literally infinite detail -- you can zoom in as much as you want and you will always find more.
 Today's fractal of the day by [J.C.
 Sprott](https://sprott.physics.wisc.edu/):

 <p><a href="https://sprott.physics.wisc.edu/FRACTALS.HTM" target="_blank">